 But before you download and use core wallet note that this wallet type is too heavy.
 It consumes enormous amount of disk space and also a lots of internet bandwidth.
 If you still wish to use it then we have an article explaining how to reduce the wallet file size.
 Read more about Bitcoin blockchain pruning.

 If you don’t like the way core wallet works then you can choose Electrum which is a lite-Bitcoin desktop wallet client.
-Here in this link you can find extensive articles about Electrum wallet.
+Here in this link you can find extensive articles and guides about Electrum wallet.

 Are you looking to create an address and use Bitcoin in your day to day activities.
 Well, you have many mobile wallets that are available for both Android and IOS.
 It’s simple and easy to install an app on your mobile device.
 Once installed you’ll have your address ready to store Bitcoin and start transacting on the network.